This post may contain affiliate links. Please see our disclosure policy for more details.

 Once frozen solid, transfer to an airtight container or freezer bag.
 Freeze for up to 2 months.

-And here’s how to freeze any leftover yogurt you might have.
+And here’s how to freeze yogurt if you have any leftover.

 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!